sohan23/Obsidian/GIS Learning/Python for GIS/Courses and Resources for Geospatial Python.md

    - Documentation Library
    - Rating- 18/20 (Accessibility, Geo-focus, Clarity, and Completeness) - Intermediate **Leafmap**
-   - Description: A geospatial Python library maintained by Professor Kuo-Sheng Wu from the University of Tennessee.
+   - Description: A geospatial Python library maintained by Professor Wu from the University of Tennessee.
 It provides a complete toolkit for working with raster and vector data, performing analyses, and creating maps.
    - Check Youtube
    - Rating- 20/20 (Accessibility, Geo-focus, Clarity, and Completeness) - Best!!
 **Geographic Data Science Course (University of Liverpool)**